malcommac/Owl/README.md

 However you can still override this behaviour by setting `cellReuseIdentifier` (in `TableAdapter` or `CollectionAdapter` for cells) and `viewReuseIdentifier` (in `TableHeaderFooterAdapter`/`CollectionHeaderFooterAdapter` for header/footer).

-Another interesting property is `viewLoadSource`; this specify where Owl must search the UI of the cell/view you are about to load.
+Another interesting property is `reusableViewLoadSource`; this specify where Owl must search the UI of the cell/view you are about to load.
 Allowed values are:

 - `fromStoryboard`: load from storyboard inside the table/collection's prototypes list (default value for cells).
 - `fromXib(name: String?, bundle: Bundle?)`: load from a specific xib file in a bundle (if `name` is nil it uses the same filename of the cell class, ie `ContactCell.xib`; if `bundle` is `nil` it uses the same bundle of the class.